exoplatform/exo-documentation/docs/Chat.rst

 -  |Chat_drawer3| Allows you to back to the discussion's list

--  |Chat_drawer4| Allows you to start a video call with your interlocuter (not available
+-  |Chat_drawer4| Allows you to start a video call with your interlocuter (not available for groups chats)

 -  |Cha5_drawer5| Allows you to open the discussion in the chat application in an another browser tab